-Adequate fluid intake is an important part of treatment for continence problems including day time wetting, night time wetting and constipation and is also important when children are toilet training.
+Adequate fluid intake is an important part of treatment for bladder and problems affecting children and young people, including daytime wetting, night time wetting and constipation.
+It is also important when children are learning the skills for toilet training.

-- Caffeinated drinks, including tea, coffee, hot chocolate, energy drinks and cola should be avoided as they may have a diuretic effect and can contribute to bladder overactivity - Fizzy drinks should be avoided as they can contribute to bladder overactivity - Children and young people will need extra water-based fluids if they are doing lots of exercise (including sports, playing out and school playtimes), or if the weather or their environment is hot - Milk is healthy, but is used by the body as a food.
-It should not be encouraged instead of, or as part of total water-based drinks
+- Caffeinated drinks, including tea, coffee, hot chocolate, energy drinks and cola, should be avoided as they may have a diuretic effect and can contribute to bladder overactivity. - Fizzy drinks should be avoided as they can contribute to bladder overactivity. - Children and young people need extra water-based fluids if they are doing lots of exercise (including sports, playing out and school playtimes), or if the weather or their environment is hot. - Milk is healthy, but is used by the body as a food.
+It should not be encouraged instead of, or as part of total water-based drinks. - Do not restrict fluid intake.
+If fluid intake is excessive, consider whether this may be due to a sensory issue, behavioural issues or if the child / young person may have diabetes insipidus. - Children and young people should be encouraged to take full water bottles (500 750mls) to school and drink the contents. - Water is the healthiest drink and should be encouraged.
+However, many children refuse to drink it.
+If children / young people do not like to drink water, arrangements should be made for them to take a non-see-through bottle to school with diluted fruit squash (preferably sugar-free). - Schools should be asked to allow the child open access to their drinks bottles and to the toilet, particularly if they are being encouraged to increase their drinking, or have day time bladder or bowel issues.